arunkumarp1947/litebot-1/README.md

 - ☑ Support for minimal permissions
 - ☑ Check command to see what commands are enabled
 - ☑ Roles from command
+- ☑ Custom DM to new users
 - ☐ Even more custom text for join/leave
+- ☐ Rotating MOTD
-- ☐ Custom DM to new users
+- ☐ Log channel
 - ☐ Clean up Code
 - ☐ New/custom prefix